attack68/rateslib/docs/source/i_about.rst

      - Description
      - Consideration
      - Timeframe
+   * - Bond futures
+     - Adding method and parameters to define bond futures.
+     - Complete
+     - v 0.2.0
    * - Inflation Bonds
      - Adding the pricing nuances for inflation bond markets.
      - Very likely
-     - By end 2023
+     - By mid 2023
    * - Inflation Swaps
      - Adding the pricing nuances for inflation swaps.
      - Very likely
      - By end 2023
-   * - Bond futures
-     - Adding method and parameters to define bond futures.
-     - Very likely
-     - By mid 2023
    * - Defaults
      - Adding the ability to define parameters by specification, e.g. "sofr irs" or "uk gilt", which set multiple default parameters.
      - Likely, to improve UI.
-     - By mid 2024
+     - By end 2023
    * - Vanilla Swaptions
      - Adding the instruments priced by a volatility input.
      - Likely